 A data value that is missing at random.
 The value could be missing because it is unavailable, unknown, or because it was lost.
-Oracle Machine Learning for SQL interprets missing values in columns with simple data types (not nested) as missing at random.
-Oracle Machine Learning for SQL interprets missing values in nested columns as sparsity.
+Oracle Data Mining interprets missing values in columns with simple data types (not nested) as missing at random.
+Oracle Data Mining interprets missing values in nested columns as sparsity.

-Machine learning algorithms vary in the way they treat missing values.
+Data mining algorithms vary in the way they treat missing values.
 There are several typical ways to treat them: ignore them, omit any records containing missing values, replace missing values with the mode or mean, or infer missing values from existing values.
 See also sparse data.